 Then do the same thing again, but by placing your hand at chest level: you must feel the upper back stretch between the shoulder blades and the spine.

-CAUTION: This upper back stretch is not trivial, and you are not supposed to bear any pain by practicing it: use common sense.
-If it hurts: Abort!
+This upper back stretch is not trivial, and you are not supposed to bear any pain by practicing it: use common sense.
+If you feel any pain at all: ABORT!

 Start the stretch by positionning yourself yourself perpendicular to the wall

 keep forearm and elbow glued to the wall during the whole stretch.